 Ocean Harvest sells sea lettuce exclusively to the Harbor House Inn, located in Elk, California, for their sea lettuce sourdough and their butter infused with sea lettuce.
 We don’t retail sea lettuce on its own because of its scarcity and the effort it takes to find/harvest/dry, but you can find it in our “Flaked Mixed Sea Veggies” and our delicious “Sea Veggie Gomasio”.

-Ocean Harvest is offering a FREE 1 ounce bag of sea lettuce with every pound of seaweed purchased or with eight smaller bags of seaweed that you buy in the month of JULY!
+Ocean Harvest is offering a FREE 1 ounce bag of sea lettuce with every pound of seaweed purchased or with eight smaller bags of seaweed that you buy in the months of JULY and AUGUST!

 This way, you can try the Sea Lettuce Recipe below with your very own hand-harvested and sun-dried sea lettuce from Ocean Harvest!